Winter Food Festivals:

 Festa del Lambrusco: Held in July at Albinea in Emilia-Romagna.
 Fizzy, red wine is sampled with gnocco fritto, or fried puffs of pasta dough, accompanied by prosciutto and salami and erbazzone, a savory tart stuffed with greens, eggs, and Parmigiano-Reggiano.

-Festa di Noiantri: Held in Rome along the banks of the Tiber.
-Noiantri means “we others,” which is the way the residents of the bohemian Trastevere neighborhood think of themselves, as a breed apart.
+Festa di Noiantri is held in Rome along the banks of the Tiber.
+Noiantri means “we others,” which is how the residents of the bohemian Trastevere neighborhood think of themselves as a breed apart.
 Booths offer tastes of bruschetta and sell local crafts and foodstuffs.

 Campionato Nazionale dei Mangiatori d’Anguria: National watermelon eating championship held at Sissa near Parma.

-Sagra delle Melanzane Ripiene: Held in Montanesi near Genoa for the feast of Saint Rocco.
+Sagra delle Melanzane Ripiene is held in Montanesi near Genoa for the feast of Saint Rocco.
 Wine and cheese accompany the stuffed eggplant.